 The Pollux was built by the Federal Shipbuilding and Dry Dock Company in Kearney, New Jersey.
 After the ship completed shakedown exercises, it was ordered to the Commander Service Forces in the Atlantic.
-The Pollux began its service off the U.S. East Coast reporting mainly to ports from Norfolk, New York and New Jersey.
-In August 1943, the vessel steamed to the Pacific Ocean sailing from the area of the Panama Canal to Australia without being attached to a fleet.
+The Pollux began its service off the U.S. East Coast, reporting mainly to ports from Norfolk, New York, and New Jersey.
+In August 1943, the vessel steamed to the Pacific Ocean, sailing from the area of the Panama Canal to Australia without being attached to a fleet.
 For the following 15 months, the Pollux was involved in operations occurring in both Western and Eastern Guinea and also in the campaign in the Admiralty Islands.

 The Pollux also took part in the Philippine Liberation Campaign.
 The ship was docked at New Guinea and had a shuttle service running to assist both forces that were afloat and servicemen at sea bases.
-A few locations between which the ship was alternating were Lingayen Gulf, Subic Bay, Morotai, Manila, Taloma Bay and Puerto Princesa.
+A few locations between which the ship was alternating were Lingayen Gulf, Subic Bay, Morotai, Manila, Taloma Bay, and Puerto Princesa.
 In February 1945, the Pollux helped with the evacuation of 124 people from Lingayen Gulf.
 These men represented the first group of prisoners of war in Manila to be freed.
-When World War II ended, the ship conducted operations in the Pacific waters alongside Service Squadron 1, service for which it was awarded the Navy Occupation Service Medal.
+When World War II ended, the ship conducted operations in the Pacific waters alongside Service Squadron 1, a service for which it was awarded the Navy Occupation Service Medal.
 As part of its duties, the Pollux also took part in the atomic tests launched at Bikini Atoll.
 For its actions from March 1947 to August 1949, the Pollux received the China Service Medal.

 Asbestos Risks on the USS Pollux (AKS-4)